tonethar/IGME-330-Spring-2023/notes/random-canvas-stuff.md

 ## II.
 Generative Art & Randomness
 - [Randomness and Aesthetics Notes](./randomness.md)
+- For this exercise, we'll use loops, "primitive" canvas shapes and animation to create some simple generative art
 - PS - Next week we'll look other generative art techniques - that don't use randomness - for example "Phyllotaxis - Procedural Flower generation"

 <hr>